ABOUT | BIO

 Rachel holds a PhD from the University of Surrey in the UK and a Master of Tourism Management from Griffith University in Australia.
 She also has undergraduate degrees in both business management and sociology from Canadian Universities.

-Rachel has written, co-authored and edited articles about sustainable tourism and ecotourism, islands and urban sustainability and has published books and numerous articles.
+Rachel has written, co-authored and edited articles about sustainable tourism and ecotourism, islands and urban sustainability and has published books and numerous articles about sustainable tourism, heritage tourism, tourism policy, ecotourism, corporate social responsibility, certification, destination development and consumer motivations and perceptions.

 For a list of publications, click here.